masonmill/chat-server/threads/README.md

 working
 ```

-Once the main thread sets gobal variable `shutdown` to true, the worker thread exits
+When the main thread "receives" a shutdown signal, it sets gobal variable `shutdown` to true.
+The updated value is reflected in the worker thread, causing it to exit

 ```
 $ ./wait